open-cloud/xos/xos/configurations/cord/README-VTN.md

     service openvswitch-switch restart
     ovs-vsctl del-br br-int

 VTN doesn't seem to like cloudlab's networks (flat-net-1, ext-net, etc).
 You might have to delete them all.
+I've placed a script in xos/scripts/ called destroy-all-networks.sh that will automate tearing down all of cloudlab's neutron networks.

 For development, I suggest using the bash configuration (remember to start the ONOS observer manually) so that there aren't a bunch of preexisting Neutron networks and nova instances to get in the way.